How to Find a Skilled Welder:

 At this point, you want to find out if there is anything that disqualifies candidates, either in terms of their skills or their expectations.
 For example, if their benefits or salary expectations do not match what you are willing to offer or the candidate reveals they are reluctant to work weekends or over-time, they may not be a good fit.

-To properly assess whether a candidate has the skills and abilities their certifications and resumes claim they have, you'll want to set up a weld test to verify that they have the skills to perform work that is up to the code or welding procedure needed by your company.
+To properly assess whether a candidate has the skills and abilities their certifications and resumes claim they have, you'll want to set up a weld test to verify that their work is up to code and that all welding procedures are followed

 Candidates should show up equipped to weld, meaning that they should be wearing protective clothing and work boots, and bring along their welding jacket, helmet, and work gloves.